 Most of this textbook is adapted from the APEX Calculus textbook project, which originated in the Department of Applied Mathematics at the Virginia Military Institute.
 (See apexcalculus.com.)
 On the following page you'll find the original preface from their text, which explains their project in more detail.
-They have produced calculus textbook that is free in two regards: it's free to download from their website, and the authors have made all the files needed to produce the textbook freely available, allowing others (such as myself) to edit the text to suit the needs of various courses (such as Math 2560).
+They have produced calculus textbook that is free in two regards: it's free to you, the student, in the sense that you can download the PDF from their website at no cost, and do with it as you wish (share it, print it, etc.) It's also free in the sense of being an open source textbook: the authors have made all the files needed to produce the textbook freely available, and allow others (such as myself) to edit the text to suit the needs of various courses (such as Math 2565).

 What's even better is that the textbook is of remarkably high production quality: unlike many free texts, it is polished and professionally produced, with graphics on almost every page, and a large collection of exercises (with selected answers!).
+If you're using the electronic version of the textbook, you'll even find that some of the graphics (those of 3D images) are interactive!
+Clicking on an image allows you to rotate it, and zoom in or out, to get a better understanding of the geometry involved.
+(This feature is only supported in Acrobat Reader, and not other PDF readers.)